This post has been updated as of May 2019

 2. The problem email

-The second email in the series should still be focused on providing valuable information, but this time your goal should be to educate leads on why the problem they came to you about in the first place is worth solving.
+The second email in the series should still be focused on providing valuable information, but, this time, your goal should be to educate leads on why the problem they came to you about is worth solving.